simchoudhary25/simchoudhary25/README.md

 🍰 doing a little happy dance when there’s dessert
 ☕ sipping coffee while sketching new design ideas
 🌸 curating inspo for my next project
-🏋️‍♀️ hitting the gym — because we beleive in "carbs and compounds!"
+🏋️‍♀️ hitting the gym — because we believe in "carbs and compounds!"

 I believe tech should feel ✨magical✨, friendly, and fun 💕.